 Drywall panels have different sizes, and the cost of each panel will depend on its size and thickness.
 The size commonly used in residential properties is a 4×8 panel.
 There are also bigger sized panels available, namely 4×12 and 4×16, but these are more challenging to install for a DIYer, so only professional installers typically use them.

-Drywall panels also have varying sizes for specific purposes.
-A 1/4″ drywall panel normally used for repairs and overlay costs $11 on average, the 1/2″ sheet best for walls and ceilings is normally priced between $10 to $20, while the 5/8” drywall primarily for fireproofing has an average price of $13 per panel.
+Panels also have varying sizes for specific purposes.
+A 1/4″ drywall normally used for repairs and overlay costs $11 on average, the 1/2″ sheet best for walls and ceilings is normally priced between $10 to $20, while the 5/8” drywall primarily for fireproofing has an average price of $13 per panel.

-There are also different types of drywall for specific purposes, such as:
+There are also different types for specific purposes, such as:

 - Standard – $10 to $20